qaantum/Calculator/PRIVACY_POLICY.md

 **We do not collect, store, or transmit any personal information.**

-Cryptatext is designed to work entirely offline.
+Ciphio is designed to work entirely offline.
 All encryption, decryption, and password generation happens locally on your device.
 We do not:

 - Collect any personal information
 - Store any data on our servers